Policy Proposal Tips

 - Address it to the governmental official who has the most authority to deal with this issue.

-If you write to the chair of a legislative committee, verify that his or her committee has the jurisdiction to do what you propose.
+If you write to the chair of a legislative committee, verify that the committee has the jurisdiction to do what you propose.
 Be careful about addressing it to the President.
 Generally, a cabinet officer or a chair of a Congressional committee will have more authority than the President.
 A Note About Presidential Transitions: We recognize that during a period of transition, you may not know to whom to address your proposal prior to the deadline.
 Your options are either to address your proposal to whomever currently holds the post and provide a date of your proposal (ex: Secretary John King, November 2016) or address it generically (ex: Incoming Deputy Secretary of the Interior Overseeing Water Policy).
 You will be expected to be current both on the person holding this position as well as their likely views on your proposal should you be selected for interivew.

 - Use statistical data to define the problem.
 Choose your sources carefully.
 Choose persuasive data to explain your position.
 If you rely on data from the internet, be certain that it is credible.
 List only those sources that you used heavily.
 A laundry list of citations and footnotes will not be considered.